vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

 Create a file using the values provided in the template and save the file with a `.yaml` extension.
 See [Appendix Section](#supplemental-information) for a sample YAML file to use for deploying a management cluster.

 After you have created or updated the cluster configuration file, you can deploy a management cluster by running the `tanzu mc create --file CONFIG-FILE` command, where CONFIG-FILE is the name of the configuration file.
-Below is the sample config file for deploying the TKG Management cluster in an airgapped environment.
+Below is the sample config file for deploying the TKG Management cluster in an air-gapped environment.

 ```yaml
 #! ---------------------------------------------------------------------